Mark-Cronos/LMS/README.md

 GNU GPL V3 (see [license.txt](license.txt)).

-The Lending code is licensed as GNU General Public License (v3) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.
+The Lending code is licensed as GNU General Public License (v3) and the copyright is owned by Cronos Capital (pty) Ltd.